 Informal probate is used when there are no challenges or legal issues that must be decided by a judge.
 There are typically no hearings in informal probate.
 The PR administers the estate with minimal supervision.
 This is the simplest probate type.

 In a supervised probate, the court oversees each step of the process.
 In this instance, the court-appointed personal representative must receive court approval prior to any action, including paying creditors and distributing assets to beneficiaries.
 Supervised probate may be requested by any entity with an interest in the estate.
-This request is granted whenever the court agrees this entity’s interests need protection.
+This request is granted whenever the court agrees this entity’s interest needs protection.

 Who Benefits Most from Estate Planning?